era/malleable-checker/README.md

 WARNING: Not even the README for the Rust/WebAssembly is ready and what is written here is mostly ideas/thoughts/things I need to remember while coding.
 For a better overview of the project scroll down until you find the Python version explanation.

+## About

+The main idea of the service is to allow users to write their own scripts to assert assumptions about their database.
+The user defines datasets (queries that will fetch data into the database), and run assertions on it.
+If they fail, a message is send to a queue and the user can write custom consumers of it in order to: page people, send message to slack, and so on.

+The Rust version uses WebAssembly to isolate the user script from the system.

 ## System design

 A webservice written in Rust that executes your .wasm code.
 The host (written in Rust) executes a wasm module written by the user.
 The host injects the datasets the user requested together with methods to signal if the host should send an event to a queue (which will potentially trigger an alarm).
 The module can be written in any language that compiles to wasm.